athomasq/athomasq.github.io/categories/hikari/syndicates.md

 **What is a syndicate?**

-A syndicate is a structure where a group of small investors pool their money into a single  entity, and that entity in turn invests in a deal (which could be a startup, private company, project, asset, property, whatever).
+A syndicate is a structure where a group of investors pool their money into a joint entity, and that entity in turn invests in a deal (which could be a startup, private company, project, asset, property, whatever).

 A syndicate has several pieces: